History of Chicago Friends School

 After a year of dedicated planning and design, Chicago Friends School opened up in 2010 in a storefront on Belmont Avenue as a one-room schoolhouse serving students from age 3 to 11.
 It used project-based instruction and worked with each child to achieve the school’s aims.
 Despite programmatic successes, after a year at the Belmont location, the school community knew it needed to find a new location and consider the sustainability of its model and how best to grow.
 The board decided to take a year off and think more deeply about the school model and lessons learned from a year in operation.

-Chicago Friends School reopened in 2012 in its current location on Thorndale Avenue in Edgewater.
+Chicago Friends School reopened in 2012 on Thorndale Avenue in Edgewater.
 At that time, it was a six-student, K–1 school.
 The goal was to build up the student body grade by grade until Chicago Friends School grew into its maturity as a vibrant, K–8 school serving students from all over Chicago.
 Consistent with the school’s size and the Quaker commitment to community, all non-teaching school functions were done by board members and dedicated parent volunteers.